Our website is supported by our readers. We sometimes earn income when you click through affiliate links on the website.

 What if there is no way to settle my debts?
 What are my options?

 In case there is no option of debt resolving, you will have a few alternatives.
 The first step is to talk to them and be very honest regarding your finances.
 Give them access to your paystubs, bank statements, plus a general review of your earnings and expenditure.
 While the choices are many, the most advisable when there is no solution for settling your debts are opting for bankruptcy.
 We have designed a bankruptcy calculator that will assist you to estimate your alternatives and costs.
-Besides, there is another alternative- a DIY Chapter 7 Bankruptcy, and more information can be availed to you if you reach out to me.
+Besides, there is another alternative- a DIY Chapter 7 Bankruptcy.
+More information can be given if you reach out to me.

 Will Zwicker and Associates provide a debt settlement letter?